parthpahwa1/CSE-6242-Project/README.md

 | `Username` | `GaTech_team_96` |
 | `Password` | `i-love-my-coffee-without-milk-and-sugar-at-800AM` |

+*if you wish to see the tables from PostgreSQL, you can use the same credentials in the software [pgAdmin 4 v6](https://www.pgadmin.org/download/) \
+  • enter the credentials above
+  • click on the `Twitch` arrow > `Schemas` > `Tables`\
+  • otherwise, you can make SQL requires to the database by clicking on the `>_` logo in the Browser menu

 ## Execution

 ### 3.1.
 Website

 1. Click on our [Website](http://unidash.thebatcave.click) \
+  • disable any adblockers as it may affect the viewing and display of the dashboards  \
   • click on `login` > on the top right corner \
   • use the below credentials